Inventory management affects nearly every aspect of your business—but it especially affects your profits and cash flow.

 – B: Medium-priority stock.
 Requires monthly reordering, but are not moving as quickly as A products.

-The ABC method also helps you determine where the inventory should be located in the warehouse, so that it's easy accessible to move.
+The ABC method also helps you determine where the inventory should be located in the warehouse so that it's easy access to move.

 More Accurate Financials